Home » San Diego » San Diego Zoo tickets

 Tips for visiting San Diego Zoo

 3. Take a selfie with Rex, The Lion, at the Zoo entrance.
-This 8.2 meters (27-feet) tall, 9,070 Kg (20,000 Pounds) heavy structure is the largest cantilever bronze animal statue in the world.
+This 8.2 meters (27 feet) tall, 9,070 kg (20,000 pounds) heavy structure is the world’s largest bronze cantilever animal statue.

 5. The zoo layout is complicated, so download a copy of the San Diego Zoo’s map.

-7. When tired, use the Kangaroo Express bus for transportation
+7. When tired, use the Kangaroo Express bus for transportation.

-8. If you or your kids feel the heat of the weather, head over to the Aviaries in Lost Forest.
+8. If you or your kids feel the heat of the weather, head to the Aviaries in Lost Forest.
 It is an enclosed area, and is much cooler throughout the day.

 9. If you want to step out for a picnic lunch, get stamped at the gate for same-day re-entry.
-Since big baskets aren’t allowed inside the zoo, visitors leave their picnic basket in their cars.
+Since big baskets aren’t allowed inside the zoo, visitors leave their picnic baskets in their cars.

-10. San Diego is typically hot and sunny most of the year, so it is better to bring your hats, sunscreen, and water bottle.
+10. San Diego is typically hot and sunny most of the year, so bringing your hats, sunscreen, and water bottle is better.

 Back to Top